davidgasquez/handbook/content/communications.md

 Communication is the science of transmitting knowledge to other humans.
 It goes by many names: debate, negotiation, discussion, education, and many more.
 Communication is a skill that is learnable.

+You become an average of the people you spend the most time with.
+Choose wisely!

 ## Talking

 - Smile and look at the eyes.